 Our bus was stopped across the street from the Galway Cathedral.
 Directly next to the drop off area was this little house looking building.
 In all honesty, I thought it looked like an elevator that took you underground to a subway system.
 Alas, I was mistaken.
 It was a toilet.
 An ‘outhouse’ if you will, complete with ‘his’ and ‘hers’ compartments.
 I guess the church didn’t supply such luxuries, being a few centuries old and all.
 This time, my roomie took the picture.

 Once we finally reached our hotel in Galway, we headed to our rooms for a much needed rest.
 As I’m unpacking my suitcase I hear my roomie fall out laughing.
 Eager to share in the hysterics I ran to her side.
 There, in our hotel room, was this amazing commode.

 Now, this one was probably my favorite of the trip.
-I almost wish we could have more free time so I could figure out the mechanics of it.
-With the pulley system at eye level I wonder if it’s purpose was logistic or more to prevent strain and over-exertion.
+I almost wish we could have had more free time so I could figure out the mechanics of it.
+With the pulley system almost at eye level I wonder if it’s purpose was logistic or more to prevent strain and over-exertion.
 Either way, we belly laughed for a good 20 minutes.

 Going on the Run